dktn/ch-otp-task/README.md

 5. Do all nodes have to yield the same result?
 Can I assume that some messages can be lost, and the results will differ?
 Even if not, there is a possibility that a node will want to skip a received message, because it already took another message with newer timestamp into sum calculation.
 Generally I assume that the sum will be calculated online, without keeping the history, to avoid space leaks on longer execution times.

 6. There are sending and waiting stages.
 The end of waiting stage is when the nodes are killed.
 How to announce the end of sending stage?
 Can master program send a special message to all nodes, or the nodes themselves should announce the end mutually?
 Or maybe it does not really matter?

+7. Since master node knows all slaves I'm currently initiating slave senders with the list of nodes so they can know who to send to and how many nodes exist.
+Is it acceptable?
+Or should I additionally implement some kind of node discovery?